changsyuanwu/shopify-backend-coding-challenge/README.md

 # shopify-coding-challenge

-## How To Run
+## Installing required dependencies
 Download and install the latest LTS version of Node.js from [here](https://nodejs.org/en/download/)

 Install mongodb locally on your computer using this [guide](https://docs.mongodb.com/manual/administration/install-community/) from the official documentation.

 This app was developed on a macOS device but should also work on Windows and Linux.

+## How To Run
-Make sure the mongodb server is on before running the following commands
+Make sure the mongodb server is on before running the following commands:

 Start backend:
 ```